Simple Steps to Prepare Your Home for Winter

 Happy Thanksgiving!
-Though Halloween is over and the leaves have all fallen, fall is still here and with it comes plenty of time to prepare your home for the winter.
-If you haven’t started yet, these tips will help you get going.
+Though Halloween is over and the leaves have all fallen, fall is still here, and with it comes plenty of time to prepare your Massachusetts and Connecticut home for the winter.
+If you haven’t started yet, continue reading to learn a couple of tips that will help you get going.

 Check Your Home Comfort System

 It’s November now, so maybe you’ve had your heating on for a few weeks.
 Even if it’s working properly, you should call and schedule a tune-up!
-You never know what’s going to happen and it’s always good to stay on top of things.
-The alternative would be losing heat when it’s too cold to go without it and no one wants that.
+A Tune-up for your heating system means better reliability, reduced risk of repairs, and more efficient heating.
+You never know what’s going to happen, and losing heat when temperatures are below freezing will leave your family in the cold and potentially lead to frozen pipes.

 Change the Filters

 Another way to prepare with your home comfort systems is to change your filters!
-It’s a busy time of year and sometimes tune-ups can’t be squeezed in.
+It’s a busy time of year, and sometimes tune-ups can’t be squeezed in.
 We get it!
 Just be sure that your filters are fresh for the upcoming cold front.
-Keeping them clean will not only ensure that your heating will work better, but it’ll keep the energy costs consistent (since your heater won’t be working in overdrive trying to heat your home through a clogged filter).
+Keeping them clean will not only ensure that your heating will work better, but it’ll keep the energy costs consistent.
+When your filters are clogged, your heater has to work harder to heat your home.

 Clean the Gutters